 Read Assistant Secretary Chris Williamson’s blog post about miner safety.

 The top priority at MSHA is keeping miners safe.
-This year we have seen an increase in fatalities and injuries, many of which could have been prevented with proper training and attention to tasks.
+This year we have seen seven fatalities, many of which could have been prevented with proper training and attention to tasks.
 It is up to mine operators to ensure that miners are fully trained and able to take time to follow best safety practices that can prevent deadly accidents.

 To assist mine operators, MSHA has resources available to help train even seasoned miners.
 At the links below, you will find: